mingzilla/pi-api-mcp-server/README.md

 - you log in by providing the instructions below

 ```
-start the pi-api server for me
+make sure the pi-api server is running
-once it runs fine, set the url to http://your-pi-api-url.com/pi/api/v2
+set the url for pi-api to http://your-pi-api-url.com/pi/api/v2
 and then i need to log in using username and password
 and then i want to list 2 charts
 ```